 You’ll know whether you should buy this nursery furniture item if you and your little one experience the following situations:

 - You’re in the middle of teaching your toddler how to potty.

-- Your infant can leave the crib on their own.
+- Your infant can leave the crib on its own.

 - You’re due for another newborn.